Current System Documentation

 View chain →Lead vocal remains a source-level serial path.
 Final vocal glue and presentation happen later on the Vocal Premaster, not at Final Mix.

-View chain →Groups
+View in reference →Groups

 Approved updated drum bus: UADx Distressor, TDR Nova, AP Tape Eater.
 The old Studer, Zebra Clipper, width, and vibe stack has been removed from the main drum bus path.